Skip to main content

 Slovenia

-To drive further digitalization, Slovenia has developed several strategies and initiatives.
+To drive further digitalisation, Slovenia had developed other several strategies and initiatives.
 These include the Strategy of Digital Transformation of the Economy, the Digital Inclusion Promotion Act, and the National Programme for the Promotion of Development and Use of Artificial Intelligence (PURITY).
 Slovenia's Ministry of Digital Transformation monitors and implements national measures to foster digital transformation across various sectors.

 Moreover, Slovenia encourages women in engineering and supports digital education through projects like the Female Engineer of the Year award and the enhancement of e-content and e-services for educational institutions